lenderpanel

 Recently asked questions about conveyancing in Church End

-I have attempted and failed to negotiate with my landlord for a lease extension without getting anywhere.
-Can a leaseholder make an application to the Leasehold Valuation Tribunal?
-Can you recommend a Church End conveyancing firm to represent me?
+I have tried to negotiate informally with with my landlord to extend my lease without success.
+Can the Leasehold Valuation Tribunal adjudicate on such matters?
+Can you recommend a Church End conveyancing firm to act on my behalf?

 You certainly can.
-We are happy to put you in touch with a Church End conveyancing firm who can help.
+We can put you in touch with a Church End conveyancing firm who can help.

-An example of a Lease Extension case for a Church End premises is Ground Floor 110 Station Road in June 2013.
+An example of a Lease Extension decision for a Church End residence is Ground Floor 110 Station Road in June 2013.
 The Tribunal found that the premium payable for a lease extension should be £31,665.
-This case was in relation to 1 flat.
-The unexpired term was 56.65 years.
+This case affected 1 flat.
+The unexpired residue of the current lease was 56.65 years.

 Last updated